andrasq/node-qnit/Readme.md

 The assertions from the [`assert`](http://nodejs.org/api/assert.html) module are available as `tester` methods.
-If the assertion fails, an exception is thrown that qunit catches and reports as a failed unit test.
+If the assertion fails, an exception is thrown that qnit catches and reports as a failed unit test.
 The rest of that test function is omitted, and the next test is run (unless --stop-on-failue was specified on the command line).
 Tests that fail an assertion will immediately stop, will not run any more assertions, and will not have their